sotpotatis/ssis-fit/README.md

 This is my first Fitbit application ever and my first project using the Fitbit SDK, so I learned a lot and also created some relevant functions and libraries to make future development easier.

-**The app can be downloaded [LINK PENDING] here.**
+**The app can be downloaded [here](https://gallery.fitbit.com/details/8c504a85-a012-43f9-b302-378a9396a3e1).**

-*The current version of the app is built for the Fitbit Versa 3 and the Fitbit Sense, the currently available devices on the Fitbit SDK v5.*
+_The current version of the app is built for the Fitbit Versa 3 and the Fitbit Sense, the currently available devices on the Fitbit SDK v5._

 ## Features